Wendouree

 Wendouree faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 14.2%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most common, at 10.0%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 37.6% of residents aged 15+ holding them, including advanced diplomas (8.7%) and certificates (28.9%).
-Educational participation is high, with 28.1% of residents currently enrolled in formal education: 9.5% in primary, 8.5% in secondary, and 3.8% in tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.0%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.9%).
+Trade and technical skills are prominent, with 37.6% of residents aged 15+ holding vocational credentials - advanced diplomas (8.7%) and certificates (28.9%).

 Educational participation is notably high, with 28.1% of residents currently enrolled in formal education.
 This includes 9.5% in primary education, 8.5% in secondary education, and 3.8% pursuing tertiary education.